MystenLabs/walrus-docs/docs/usage/setup.md

 ```

 Finally, make sure you have at least 2 separate gas coins, with at least 1 SUI each.
 You can obtain
-these coins from the testnet faucet:
+these coins from the Testnet faucet:

 ```sh
 sui client faucet && sui client faucet